ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

  var key = event.key; // "ArrowRight", "ArrowLeft", "ArrowUp", or "ArrowDown"
 ```

-Outside your if/else statements at the beginning of the 'keyup' event listener function, we have reset the source of the chick to the chick base image.
+Outside your if/else statements at the beginning of the 'keyup' event listener function, we have reset the source of the chick to the chick base image for when no arrow keys are being pressed.
-Why did we do this?
-The base image represents the chick when it is not moving in the up, down, left, or right direction.
-When the user releases the arrow key, we want to reset to this base image for the chick.

 ```javascript
 chick.src = 'assets/chick-base.png';
 ```

-Within your if/else if statements, reset the source of each appropriate arrow to the blue arrow image.
+Within your if/else if statements, reset the source of each appropriate arrow to the blue arrow image for when no arrow keys are being pressed.

 ```javascript
 // key equals "ArrowRight" means the right arrow was released on the keyboard